banyansecurity/app-installer/README.md

 The script will:
 1. Create an `mdm-config.json` file that specifies app functionality
 2. Download the *latest Banyan app* version and install it (you can also optionally specify an exact app version)
-3. Stage the app with the device certificate
+3. Stage the app with the device certificate (on Windows and MacOS)
 4. Start the app as the logged-on user